The heart of our life together is offering praise to God, through worship in the Anglican tradition.

 Tuesdays 12:10 p.m.

 We often have special worship services marking the church season or featuring wonderful choral music.
+There are also opportunities for you to serve in worship.
 You can browse upcoming events below, or view a complete list here.